Aethylred/vagrant-puppet-harness/README.md

     ```

 1. Edit the `Vagrantfile` for any required changes (e.g. mapping ports, or adding/removing shell commands).
-1. Start the box (this will use the default Vagrant provider):
+1. Start the box (this will use the default Vagrant provider and create a default box):

     ```
     vagrant up
     ```

 1. Log into the box as root (it's configured to use Vagrant's default connection on `127.0.0.1:2222`)
-1. Check and/or install dependent Puppet modules, e.g. by running `librarian-puppet` in `/etc/puppet`.
 1. The virtual machine is now ready for puppet development.

 # Alternative usage